joaopalmeiro/reading-notes/data-visualization/README.md

     - "To represent fraud, we place a red line above the main shape."
   - Second level (two characteristics):
     - "(...) inbound and outbound transactions; and new and old beneficiaries."
+    - "The transactions’ shape are complemented with a set of symbols that represent the types of operation.
+They are divided according to the directionality of the transaction, outbound or inbound."
+    - "As the new beneficiary characteristic is a binary value, we represent transactions for new beneficiaries by dividing the stroke of the main shape in two."
   - Third level (two characteristics):
     - "(...) the time characterisation of each transaction and the interface with which the transaction was made (...)."
+    - "(...) we represent the year, month, and day of the week of the transaction.
+Each time variable is represented by a circle with different radius centred in the main shape [respectively] (...)."
+    - The circles/strokes are divided into wedges.
+"All wedges are coloured in light grey, except the wedge that marks the transaction date, coloured in black."
+    - "The day of the week has a thicker wedge, as the analysts referred to it as the most important time variable."
+    - The "(...) elapsed time between the current transaction and the previous and following transactions (...)" is also represented through three levels of time distance (based on a threshold compared to the average).
+    - "(...) the interface of the transaction is represented by filling the elapsed time's shape with the interface colour (...)."
+- Evaluation:
+  - The authors used four metrics for each task group: difficulty, certainty, accuracy, and duration.
+  - "The [fraud] analysts also had some difficulty in interpreting the glyphs, which made their certainty to be slightly lower than the other groups."

 ---